 In telecommunications, 5G is the fifth-generation technology standard for cellular networks, which cellular phone companies began deploying worldwide in 2019, and is the successor to 4G technology that provides connectivity to most current mobile phones.

 Like its predecessors, 5G networks are cellular networks, in which the service area is divided into small geographical areas called cells.
 All 5G wireless devices in a cell are connected to the Internet and the telephone network by radio waves through a basestation and antennae in the cell.
 The new networks have higher download speeds, with a peak speed of 10 gigabits per second (Gbit/s) when there is only one user in the network.
 5G has higher bandwidth to deliver faster speeds than 4G and can connect more devices, improving the quality of Internet services in crowded areas.
-Due to the increased bandwidth, it is expected the 5G networks will increasingly be used as general internet service providers (ISPs), competing with existing ISPs such as cable internet, and also will make possible new applications in internet-of-things (IoT) and machine-to-machine areas.
-Cellphones with only 4G capability are not able to use the 5G networks.
+Due to the increased bandwidth, it is expected the 5G networks will increasingly be used as general Internet service providers (ISPs), competing with existing ISPs such as cable Internet, and also will make possible new applications in Internet of things (IoT) and machine-to-machine areas.
+Smartphones with 4G capability are unable to use the 5G networks.

 5G networks are cellular networks, in which the service area is divided into small geographical areas called cells.
 All 5G wireless devices in a cell communicate by radio waves with a cellular base station via fixed antennas, over frequencies assigned by the base station.
 The base stations, termed nodes, are connected to switching centers in the telephone network and routers for Internet access by high-bandwidth optical fiber or wireless backhaul connections.
 As in other cellular networks, a mobile device moving from one cell to another is automatically handed off seamlessly.

-The industry consortium setting standards for 5G, the 3rd Generation Partnership Project (3GPP), defines "5G" as any system using 5G NR (5G New Radio) software — a definition that came into general use by late 2018.
+The industry consortium setting standards for 5G, the 3rd Generation Partnership Project (3GPP), defines "5G" as any system using 5G NR (5G New Radio) software—a definition that came into general use by late 2018.
 5G continues to use OFDM encoding.

-Several network operators use millimeter waves called FR2 in 5G terminology, for additional capacity and higher throughputs.
+Several network operators use millimeter waves or MM-Wave called FR2 in 5G terminology, for additional capacity and higher throughputs.
 Millimeter waves have a shorter range than the lower frequency microwaves, therefore the cells are of a smaller size.
 Millimeter waves also have more trouble passing through building walls and humans.
 Millimeter-wave antennas are smaller than the large antennas used in previous cellular networks.

 5G can be implemented in low-band, mid-band or high-band millimeter-wave.
-Low-band 5G uses a similar frequency range to 4G cellphones, 600–900 MHz, which can potentially offer higher download speeds than 4G: 5–250 megabits per second (Mbit/s).
+Low-band 5G uses a similar frequency range to 4G smartphones, 600–900 MHz, which can potentially offer higher download speeds than 4G: 5–250 megabits per second (Mbit/s).
 Low-band cell towers have a range and coverage area similar to 4G towers.
 Mid-band 5G uses microwaves of 1.7–4.7 GHz, allowing speeds of 100–900 Mbit/s, with each cell tower providing service up to several kilometers in radius.
 This level of service is the most widely deployed, and was deployed in many metropolitan areas in 2020.
 Some regions are not implementing the low band, making Mid-band the minimum service level.
 High-band 5G uses frequencies of 24–47 GHz, near the bottom of the millimeter wave band, although higher frequencies may be used in the future.
 It often achieves download speeds in the gigabit-per-second (Gbit/s) range, comparable to co-axial cable Internet service.
 However, millimeter waves (mmWave or mmW) have a more limited range, requiring many small cells.
 They can be impeded or blocked by materials in walls or windows or pedestrians.
 Due to their higher cost, plans are to deploy these cells only in dense urban environments and areas where crowds of people congregate such as sports stadiums and convention centers.
 The above speeds are those achieved in actual tests in 2020, and speeds are expected to increase during rollout.
 The spectrum ranging from 24.25 to 29.5 GHz has been the most licensed and deployed 5G mmWave spectrum range in the world.

 The ITU-R has defined three main application areas for the enhanced capabilities of 5G.
 They are Enhanced Mobile Broadband (eMBB), Ultra Reliable Low Latency Communications (URLLC), and Massive Machine Type Communications (mMTC).
 Only eMBB is deployed in 2020; URLLC and mMTC are several years away in most locations.